-If you require sponsorship to be able to work for the University and the role you have applied for has met the criteria for a Tier 2 visa, i.e. it is a highly skilled role, the College/Support Group that you are going to work in will apply for a Certificate of Sponsorship (CoS).
+If you require sponsorship to be able to work or research for the University and the role you will be undertaking meets the criteria for a Skilled Worker or Temporary Worker Sponsored Researcher visa, we will apply for a Certificate of Sponsorship (CoS) from UK Visas and Immigration (UKVI).
 The CoS is not an actual paper document, but provides a number for you to use when applying for your visa.

-If you are applying for a Tier 2 visa from outside the UKVI, the CoS will need to be allocated by the UKVI for issue by the University.
-For applicants from within the UK the CoS is issued direct from the University.
+If you are applying for a Skilled Worker visa from outside the UK, the CoS may need to be allocated by the UK Visas and Immigration (UKVI) before it can be issued by the University.
+For applicants within the UK the CoS is issued direct from the University.
+The different processes will impact on visa application timescales.

 Further information on the UKVI requirements, eg English Language and maintenance, and making the application is available at:

-Once you have your CoS you apply for your visa online to the UK Visas and Immigration (UKVI).
+Once you have your CoS you apply for your visa online to the UKVI.

 In terms of timescales, a CoS cannot be issued more than 3 months prior to the start date and is valid for 3 months.
 The time taken to complete the process can vary, but usually a minimum of 9 weeks is required.

-There are a number of visa routes covered by Tier 5, but the Temporary Worker – Government Authorised Exchange route covers those who require sponsorship as a sponsored researcher.
+There are a number of visa routes covered by Temporary Worker Sponsored Researcher, but the Government Authorised Exchange – Sponsored Researcher visa route covers those who require sponsorship as a sponsored researcher.

 - knowledge of the role;